aist6825/aist6825/README.md

 > I'm a current CS student hoping to improve & learn!

 ### ⋅˚₊‧ ୨୧ ‧₊˚ ⋅ Interests ⋅˚₊‧ ୨୧ ‧₊˚ ⋅
-> NLP
-> Game Design
+> NLP, Game Design
-> ML

 ### ⋅˚₊‧ ୨୧ ‧₊˚ ⋅ About Me ⋅˚₊‧ ୨୧ ‧₊˚ ⋅
-> Currently an undergrad
-> I love learning new languages, both in the field of CS and in general linguistics
+> I'm currently an undergrad studying CS in hopes of applying it to linguistics!
+I love learning new languages, both in the field of CS and in general world languages.